-At Taylor University, students in the Art, Film, and Media Department are encouraged to not only study their craft, but to use their talents to change the world around them.
+At Taylor University, students in the Art Department are encouraged to not only study their craft, but to use their talents to change the world around them.
 That’s why a group of students brightened up the nearby town of Gas City with a colorful mural on the side of a local business.

 Every year, Professor Laura Stevenson pushes students in her Painting II class to reach outside their comfort zones.
 The class works on different projects, trying various types of paint and exploring what styles work for them.
 However, she also tries to take painting off the canvas and outside of the classroom.

 Over the past few years, Stevenson has been cultivating a relationship with the Gas City Beautification Committee to partner with the town to create a mural.
 In January 2020, a local business stepped forward and expressed its interest in hiring Taylor students to paint a mural along the side of its building.
 This business was Mama Pearson’s Soaporium, a store selling soap, lotion, and other skincare products.

 “The Pearsons are an amazing couple with a love for people and the community,” Stevenson said.
 “They also have really great products, and some of the soaps Amie makes are artworks in and of themselves!”